 How many data packets are transmitted by PC1, and how many data packets are transmitted by PC3 for both TCP and UDP?
 How many ACKs does TCP send in both directions?

+PC3 and PC1 only sends 1 data which is also the only upd packet per message

+NO ACK are present.

-updWhat are the sizes of the TCP segment?
+What are the sizes of the TCP segment?
 UDP segment?

+TCP: absent UDP: PAYLOAD + 8 Byte header and as payload is different so is the size.

-TCP: absent UDP: Compare the total number of overhead bytes transmitted, in both directions, that is Ethernet, IP, and UDP/TCP headers, to the amount of application data transmitted.
+Compare the total number of overhead bytes transmitted, in both directions, that is Ethernet, IP, and UDP/TCP headers, to the amount of application data transmitted.
 How much more overhead data does TCP incur compared to UDP?
 Please include all packet exchanges for both protocols.

+UDP: 42 bytes extra apart from data for one message.

+TCP: 132 extra bytes: which have 66 bytes of ack and 66 bytes for data headers.

 Part 3.
 IP Fragmentation of UDP and TCP traffic

 In this part of the lab, you observe the effect of IP Fragmentation on UDP and TCP traffic.
 Fragmentation occurs when the transport layer sends a packet of data (segment for TCP, and datagram for UDP) to the IP layer that exceeds the Maximum Transmission Unit (MTU) of the underlying data link network.
 For example, in Ethernet networks, the MTU is 1500 bytes.
 If an IP datagram exceeds the MTU size, the IP datagram is fragmented into multiple IP datagrams, or, if the Don’t fragment (DF) flag is set in the IP header, the IP datagram is discarded.